zkiu/Task-Tracker/README.md

 Feature - when archiving a task, it gets move to a different collection, so as searching the task collection is faster firebase - update security rules
-CSS - address responsive page break display issues: dashboard width < 770px
+CSS - address responsive page break display issues: dashboard width < 770px Finally - deploy the code by using Google Function